hasindu2008/hasindu2008.github.io/_posts/2019-6-15-linux-tools-on-phone.md

 ---
+layout: post
-layout: Getting command line bioinformatics tools working on Android
+title: Getting command line bioinformatics tools working on Android
-title: Hasindu Gamaarachchi
+author: Hasindu Gamaarachchi
 ---

 Once my laptop completely died and did not have much to do until the new laptop arrived.
 But I had my Android mobile phone and wondered how hard will it be to get some common ONT bioinformatics tools working there.
 On that day, I with my friend [@danielltb](https://github.com/danielltb)  realised that is not that hard (but in a very hacky way).
 Here are the steps, if anyone is crazy enough to attempt it.
 Interestingly, this method does NOT require a rooted phone[^1].